 There’s a weird door

 The door in and out of the crypt is… well it’s weird.
 I still don’t quite understand it.
-I realize that sounds ridiculous—I’m 36, I’ve opened plenty of doors in my life—but hear me out.
+I realize that sounds ridiculous—I’m an adult; I’ve opened plenty of doors in my life—but hear me out.

 The door is a large metal slab with no handles (that I could find).
 If the crypt door is shut, entering is easy (just push).
-If you’re inside and the door is shut… well… bless your heart.
+If you’re inside and the door is shut… well… I wish you luck.

-Did I mildly panic when I thought I was trapped in there?
-Yeah… Did the fact that I was an inch from heatstroke have anything to do with that?
-I’d bet my sweat on it.
+Did I nearly panic when I thought I was trapped in there?
+Yes.
+Did the fact that I was an inch from heatstroke have anything to do with that?
+Totally.
 Was it designed like this to make the visitor feel the same terror as the memorial’s heroes?
 Sounds plausible, right?

 Long story short (well, not really at this point), I used my nails to claw the door slab from against the wall and was able to push it open.
 I have NO idea if that’s how you’re supposed to get out.
 If you visit and have a different experience, please advise.